Frequently Asked Questions

 Do you offer a sliding fee scale?

 I offer a limited number of sliding-scale slots for individuals who are unable to pay my standard fee.
-Availability is limited.
-I will discuss any special fee arrangements with you during the intake process.
+Availability is limited, and any special fee arrangement would be discussed during the intake process.

 What kinds of people do you work with?

-I specialize in working with men—including executives, professionals, artists, and entrepreneurs—who are navigating anxiety, depression, trauma, relationship difficulties, substance use, eating concerns, or questions around sex or identity.
+My practice has a particular focus on working with men, including executives, professionals, creatives and performing artists, entrepreneurs, gay and bisexual men, and others navigating anxiety, depression, trauma, relationship difficulties, substance use, eating concerns, or questions around sex or identity.

-I’m also a member of the Backline referral network, which connects music industry professionals with mental health and wellness resources.
+I’m also a member of the Backline referral network, which connects music industry professionals and their families with mental health and wellness resources.

 How long is each session?